-Lima's best restaurants
+11 best restaurants in Lima, Peru

 Chef Virgilio Martínez's philosophy reclaims the pre-Colombian tradition of barter and exchange between communities from the coast, mountains and rainforest, featuring ingredients from altitudes as high as 12,000 feet to below sea level, in other words fish and seafood.

-That approach is not new in Peruvian gastronomy although no one else has done it to the level of acclaim of Martínez, who features in CNN's "Culinary Journeys" series.
+That approach is not new in Peruvian gastronomy although no one else has done it to the level of acclaim of Martínez, who featured in CNN's "Culinary Journeys" series.

-From the high Andes, Martínez will serve guests a selection of Peruvian potatoes garnished with muña, a kind of Andean mint, and alpaca heart shavings.
+From the high Andes, Martínez has been known to serve guests a selection of Peruvian potatoes garnished with muña, a kind of Andean mint, and alpaca heart shavings.

 At the other end of the altitudinal spectrum, who knew that scallops, spiced up with Peruvian rocoto peppers, could be turned into a crust with a meringue-like texture?